fleetyards/fleetyards/self-hosting-wip.md

 #### Endpoint for the Fleetyards API used by the frontend and third parties for example https://api.fleetyards.net/v1

 - API_ENDPOINT

+#### Endpoint for the Admin UI - for example: https://admin.fleetyards.net

+- ADMIN_ENDPOINT

 #### Endpoint for the Admin API - for example: https://admin.fleetyards.net/api/v1